-The Study Group recommendations for minimum funding levels, coordination, and improvement exemplify the fundamental weakness of the revenue sharing
+The Study Group recommendations for minimum funding levels, coordination, and improvement exemplify the fundamental weakness of the revenue sharing model.
+These requirements are necessary only because the proposed system of direct assistance lacks the reasoning which local planning now provides.
+If LEAA can ensure that planning is effective, neither revenue sharing nor its attendant rules are needed.

 16 Please note our objection "direct" assistance.

-Please note our objection direct assistance.

 17 Page 23 of the report.
 18 Page 24 of the report taken from Richard P. Nathan, "Where Have All the Dollars Gone-Implications of General Revenue Sharing for the Law Enforcement Assistance Administration," Washington, D.C., December 1976.